stockmopar/connectedbytcp/README.md

 Connected by TCP Node.js Control
 =================================

+Version 0.0.6:

+First release to support the new protocol with the gateway.

 This contains an example which will turn off and on the lights in a room based on the name of the room.

 For more information see: